stashgg/stash-unity/Assets/Stash.Popup/README.md

 Unity plugin for integrating Stash Pay checkout flows using native WebViews on iOS and Android.
 The plugin also provides SFSafariViewController and Chrome Custom Tabs mode as a fallback or alternative flow.

+> **Note:** The Stash.Popup package is optional and enhances the user experience by providing in-app checkout dialogs.
+Stash Pay can always be integrated by opening the checkout URL in the user's default browser if you prefer not to use the in-app popup or custom in-app browser controller.

 ## Requirements

 - Unity 2019.4+